Rates of Quaternary Landscape Change in the Eastern Grand Canyon

-Mr. Waterman is the author or co-author of five high school chemistry textbooks.
+Biography: Ed Waterman is the author or co-author of five high school chemistry textbooks.
 He presents photo-essay lectures about the natural history of molecules, engaging the general public in an appreciation for and an understanding of chemistry.
 He also conducts workshops for teachers on inquiry, differentiation, small-scale chemistry, AP Chemistry, and virtual chemistry laboratory.

 Mr. Waterman’s publications include Pearson Chemistry, a popular text for first-year high school chemistry and Small-Scale Chemistry Laboratory, also published by Pearson.
 In addition, he has published numerous professional papers in peer-reviewed journals including the Journal of the American Chemical Society, the Journal of Organic Chemistry, the Journal of Chemical Education and The Science Teacher.